IF YOU HAVE AN EMERGENCY PLEASE CALL 9-1-1

 The police officer reviewing your report may send you an email requesting additional information that is needed before the report can be approved.
 Please ensure you provide a valid email address on the submission form for email notifications and correspondence.

-The police officer reviewing your report may reject your report if for some reason the report is not able to be submitted online.
-If the report is rejected any follow-up will require a complete re-submission of the online report.
+The police officer reviewing your report may reject your report if for some reason if the report is not able to be submitted online.
+If the report is rejected, any follow-up will require a complete re-submission of the online report.

-Once the report is approved by a police officer it will take a minimum of 3 business days before you can obtain an official report from the Records Division.
+Once a police officer approves the report it will take a minimum of 3 business days before you can obtain an official report from the Records Division.

 For more information on obtaining a Police Report click here.